-Next, to check that the mechanisms proposed are indeed are work, I establish that the railroad did affect the movement of notable individuals and of ideas.
-Using event study designs, I find that with the railroad ideas travel faster: conditional on being adopted in other cities, the average time to reach new destinations decreases significantly.
+The first set of analyses tests whether the connection to the railroad networks affects the movement of people and ideas.
+Using an event study design, I find that ideas travel faster: conditional on being adopted in other cities, the average time to reach new destinations decreases significantly.
 Notable individuals, on the other hand, tend to move more: they are associated with a higher number of towns throughout their lifetime if the railroad exists in their towns of birth.
 An interesting side result concerns the background of who becomes a notable individual: after one generation since the introduction of the railroad, the family of origins become more diverse - descriptively, less likely to be from the upper classes.
 In other words, mobility had a democratizing effect on the intellectual elites: a larger fraction of the population has access to, and can produce, new knowledge.

-Having established that the railroad did, broadly speaking, affect the movement of scholars and ideas, I test whether specialization increases.
-At the individual level, over time, individuals are more likely to specialize - they are less likely to be active in multiple fields, or be polymaths.
+Having established that the railroad did, broadly speaking, affect the movement of scholars and ideas, the first hypothesis is tested, i.e., whether specialization increases.

+Over time, individuals are more likely to specialize - they are less likely to be active in multiple fields, or be polymaths.
 While they move more often, they are not more likely to move to larger cities necessarily, but to cities that have a larger presence of individuals in a similar profession - they cluster along substantive lines.
-Cities' publications are more concentrated on however that drastic semantic changes occur relatively infrequently.

-certain fields, and on certain subfields within those fields.
+Cities' publications are more concentrated on certain fields, and on certain subfields within those fields.
 Among all city-pairs, connected cities become more dissimilar in the topics their publications are on.

-I check whether different measures of market access are correlated with and affect specialization at the city level.
-The standard measure for market access (a function of cities' population) is correlated with specialization in idea production, but it is not robust to subtracting the centrality effect described above.
+To study the effect of the whole network, I create several 'market access' measures following Donaldson and Hornbeck (2016).
+For every town, the measures weight every other town in the network, positively based on its size and negatively based on its effective distance from the original city.
+I find that the measure for standard market access (a function of cities' population) is correlated with specialization in idea production, but it is not robust to subtracting the centrality effect described above.
 On the other hand, intellectual market access, a function of the other cities' intellectual production, has a significant effect even after recentering.
 Access to the intellectual stock (which would support the 'burden of knowledge' hypothesis) is not significant.
 In other words, access to current new ideas being produced elsewhere - an increase in the market size - leads to specialization in knowledge creation.